giraffecms/GiraffeCMS-backend-rails/README.md

 * [GraphiQL](https://github.com/graphql/graphiql)

 # Contributing
 I appreciate every help with the project.
-Feel free to make pull requests, add issues, or contact me other way to propose changes.
+Feel free to make pull requests, add issues, or contact me other way to suggest changes.

 # About